mattzcarey/code-review-gpt/README.md

 - It does not spend your money to repeat the model calls if the model answered and the answer was not parserable
 - It does not spend your money to add a funcy emoji to the feedback summary
 - It shows all feedback (not just the three randomly selected comments, as in the original project)
-- When one file can't be parsed by the model, there is no longer a reason to skip all the other files from the same bunch
+- When one file can't be parsed by the model, it is no longer a reason to skip all the other files from the same bunch
 - This fork works when Gitlab runners are not at the same machine where the Gitlab is (it does not work in the original version)

 ### Features added